jtoppins/dct/doc/02-administrators.md

 	<dcs-saved-games>/Mods/tech

 If the path does not exist just create it.
+If installed properly DCT will be displayed as a module in the game's module manager.

 ## Configuration

-TODO
+TODO - this section

+store server related configuration in:

+	_G.dct.settings.server.<config-item>

+### Options

+configuration related to the server:
+- debug - globally enable debug logging and debug checks
+- logger settings - defines logging level for each logging subsystem
+- profile - enable profiling
+- statepath - defines where the statefile for the theater will be stored
+- theaterpath - defines where the "theater" exists
+- schedfreq - defines how often the command scheduler runs
+- tgtfps - defines what the server's target FPS is, is used to calculate quanta for the command schedular
+- percentTimeAllowed -